Understanding Autism: Frequently Asked Questions

 • Intense focus on specific interests

-For more information, refer to the National Institute of Mental Health.
+More information is available at the National Institute of Mental Health.

 34. What is the difference between autism and Asperger's disorder?